-In part one of our brand naming series, we look at the types of brand name and where they come from.
-Later posts will cover how to name a brand and what makes a great brand name.
+In part one of our brand naming series, we look at the types of brand names and where they come from.
+Later posts will cover how to come up with a brand name and what makes a great name for your brand.

 One of the first key decisions business owners and entrepreneurs have to make is what to name their business, and why.
 We’ve written before about the importance of brand naming, and below we will summarise the various categories and types of brand names, together with name sources.

 Brand names can be categorised into three distinct categories:

 The clue is in the name.
 Descriptive names describe the product or service, literally.
 Examples: Paypal, The Body Shop, Whole Foods.
 Descriptive names can be useful for positioning a brand very clearly, and for B2B brands where purchasers want to know exactly what the brand is selling.

 names that indicate what your product or service delivers either as a metaphor, analogy, or an association like Twitter or Buffer.
 These are the most popular and they are a creative way to position your brand by building upon an idea your customers already understand.
 Examples: Uber, Dove, Swordfish.
 Suggestive names already have some level of evocation in the mind of the consumer, and the brand name can then build upon this by tweaking them to their needs, like in our Dove example above, or for example with Pampers, which alludes to comfort and protection.